huihoo/clojure-shopping/README.md

 More information about testing Stripe here: https://stripe.com/docs/testing

+##### Currency

+In order to allow maximal flexibility, each product is saved with a currency.
+This may be subject to change, since it's difficult to handle the payment.
+Currently, the payment service accepts only one currency.

-### Apache Cassandra Storage model and JSON schema
+##### Apache Cassandra Storage model and JSON schema
 * Users keyspace
 * Products keyspace
 * Carts keyspace
 * Orders keyspace
 * Fiance keyspace
 * Rules keyspace

-##### Currency

-In order to allow maximal flexibility, each product is saved with a currency.
-This may be subject to change, since it's difficult to handle the payment.
-Currently, the payment service accepts only one currency.

 ##### TODOs